 “In case of ureteric stones, surgery becomes inevitable because it is an emergency situation.”

 Haematuria in men is sometimes a sign of an enlarged prostate.
 Also referred to as Benign Prostatic Hyperplasia (BPH), it’s a common condition in men above the age of 50.

 “Prostate is a walnut shaped gland located at the base of the bladder surrounding the urethra (tube that carries urine from the bladder out of the body).
-The gland grows throughout the life of a man but as age progresses, its size can increase so much that it starts putting pressure on the urethra and obstructs the urine flow,” explained Dr. Khanna.
+The gland grows throughout the life of a man but as age progresses, its size can increase so much that it starts putting pressure on the urethra and obstructs the urine flow,” explained Dr. Mayank.

 But how does it lead to blood in urine?

 Prostate gland has large blood vessels which can get ruptured when enlarged.
 This causes haematuria.

 It can be cured either by medication or surgery depending on the symptoms of the person and the prostate size.